-The former Unitarian Chapel on Upper Brook Street, Manchester, is a Grade II* listed chapel.
+The former Unitarian Chapel (also known as the Welsh Baptist Chapel) on Upper Brook Street, Manchester, is a Grade II* listed chapel.
 It was built by Sir Charles Barry, an architect made famous for designing the Palace of Westminster.

 Sadly, over time, the building had deteriorated and in 2006 it was partially demolished due to safety concerns.
-Since then, it has been listed on Historic England’s 'Heritage At Risk' register and has also been named as one of the most threatened historic buildings in the country by the Victorian Society.
+It was then listed on Historic England’s 'Heritage At Risk' register and had also been named as one of the most threatened historic buildings in the country by the Victorian Society.